jarrodparkes/jarrodparkes.github.io/_posts/2013-08-11-how-to-clean-the-n64.md

 ![clean the n64 part 1 tools]({{ site.url }}/images/clean-n64-1.png "clean the n64 part 1 tools")

-For most people, removing the case will be delayed until you can acquire the proper screwdriver ([http://www.dkoldies.com/4-5mm-Security-Screw-Bit-for-SNES-N64-Gen-p/acc_snes_n64_scewbit.htm](http://www.dkoldies.com/4-5mm-Security-Screw-Bit-for-SNES-N64-Gen-p/acc_snes_n64_scewbit.htm)) to remove the proprietary half-inch "game bit" screws that hold the case together.
+For most people, removing the case will be delayed until you can acquire the [proper screwdriver](http://www.dkoldies.com/4-5mm-Security-Screw-Bit-for-SNES-N64-Gen-p/acc_snes_n64_scewbit.htm) to remove the proprietary half-inch "game bit" screws that hold the case together.
 Since the screws are likely machine-tightened, it may be difficult to loosen them.
-So, I suggest you use locking pliers ([http://www.irwin.com/tools/brands/vise-grip](http://www.irwin.com/tools/brands/vise-grip)) to add some extra torque!
+So, I suggest you use locking pliers ([or vise grips](http://www.irwin.com/tools/brands/vise-grip)) to add some extra torque!
 The locking pliers are really a must...
 I have had very limited success without them.

 ![clean the n64 bottom screws]({{ site.url }}/images/clean-n64-2.png "clean the n64 bottom screws")